EberlyODL/heympbook/electric_field_and_currents.md

 <lrn-math>F = q E</lrn-math>

-> If the charge is positive <lrn-math>q>0</lrn-math>, the force and electric field are in the same direction.
+>> If the charge is positive <lrn-math>q>0</lrn-math>, the force and electric field are in the same direction.
 If E is positive (right) than F = qE will also be positive (right).
 But if the electric charge is negative <lrn-math>q<0</lrn-math>, the force will be in the opposite direction as the electric field.
 This is why electricity can be both attractive or repulsive.

 Here is the electric field simulation again.
 This time use it to look at forces.
 The sensor is actually a positive charge.
 The arrow shows the strength of the force it feels.
-(If you put a charge on the screen and a sensor, what force does the charge feel from the sensor?)
+(If you put a charge on the screen and a sensor, how does the force does the charge feel  compare to the force the sensor feels?)

-> Note that the electric field that the charge q feels, is not the electric field created by q - it is caused by other charges!
+>> Note that the electric field that the charge q feels, is not the electric field created by q - it is caused by other charges!
 A charge can not feel its own electric field, only the field caused by other charges.
 This is the same for forces - an object can only feel a force acting on it due to other objects pushing or pulling it.

 <iframe src="https://phet.colorado.edu/sims/html/charges-and-fields/latest/charges-and-fields_en.html" width="800" height="600" scrolling="no" allowfullscreen></iframe>

 Here is a question to test your understanding:

 <iframe src="https://h5p.org/h5p/embed/84196" width="1090" height="638" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>